sdivyanshu90/my_portfolio/docs/CONTRIBUTING.md

 ---

-# 🤖 Contributing to AI-Powered Portfolio
+# 🤖 Contributing to Gemini Dev Portfolio

 Thank you for considering a contribution! 🧠💻
 This project thrives because of developers like you helping build a better, more accessible, and intelligent portfolio platform.